sushimushi/GG-theme/README.md

 ---

-Thank you for choosing My Awesome VS Code Color Theme!
+Thank you for choosing GG-theme!
 We hope it enhances your coding experience.

 **Author:** Your Name
 **Version:** 1.0.0